7 Strategies for Making the Most of Brown’s Video Introduction

 Tip No. 1 – Show your face!

-This might seem obvious, but you would be surprised how many people are made uncomfortable by the idea of recording themselves and sending that video in.
-However, the best way to show Brown who you are is to show them, and that of course includes your wonderful face!
-While you can definitely include clips and images that you’ve already filmed in the past, don’t forget to spend a fair amount of time of the 2-minute video speaking directly to the camera and the viewer on the other end which is essential in learninghow to nail Brown’s video profile.
+While you can include clips and images that you’ve already filmed in the past, don’t forget to spend a fair amount of time on the 2-minute video speaking directly to the camera and the viewer on the other end, which is essential in learning how to nail Brown’s video profile.

 Tip No. 2- Speak clearly